-You may have two absences for any reason, especially whimsical; but you must notify me in advance.
+You may have two absences for any reason, even whimsical; but you must notify me in advance.
 Email me or call me at home to do so.
-Each unnotified absence and each absence beyond those permitted will result in loss of half a letter grade for the term.
-Lateness over ten minutes is equivalent to half an absence.
-If you miss a class, your assignment is due by email, sent to me by noon the following day (.pdf or .docx format, please).
+Each uncleared absence (or lateness over ten minutes) and each additional absence will result in loss of half a letter grade for the term.
+If you miss a class, your assignment is due by email, sent to the whole class, by 12 noon the following day (.pdf, .rtf, .doc, or .docx format, please).
 Otherwise it will be treated as late.
-Poems late because of absence do not have to be rescued by sweets.
-When you're absent, you may pick up your packet from my mailbox in 4301 Turlington.
-I'm available for conferences Monday afternoons, 2-3:45 pm-or by appointment if the normal time is impossible due to a scheduled class (not a job or a hot hook-up).
-Take advantage of office hours-the jokes may be funnier then.
+(Poems late because of absence do not have to be rescued by sweets.)
+When you're absent, you may pick up your packet from my mailbox in 4301 Turlington, across from the double elevators.
+I'm available for conferences Monday afternoons or by appointment if that time is impossible due to a scheduled class (but not a job or a hot date).

-Rules of presentation
+Some rules of presentation

-- 1) Title your poems. - 2) Single space with at least a 12-point font (13 if Times Roman) and don't use a clever font. - 3) Don't center justify.
-(It makes the poor poems look like embroidery.) - 4) Put your name, class, my name, and the assignment number in the upper-left corner of the page. - 5) You must use correct grammar and punctuation.
+- 1) Title your poems. - 2) Single space with 12-point font (and don't use a clever font). - 3) Don't center justify.
+(It makes the poor poems look like a Rorschach test.) - Put your name, class, my name, and the assignment number in the upper-left or upper-right corner of the page. - 5) No sentence fragments.
+You must use correct grammar and punctuation.

-Rules of composition
+Some rules of composition

-- 1) Stay away from abstraction until you can handle detail. - 2) Stay away from passive voice and sentence fragments until you can handle sentences. - 3) Stay away from dialogue until you can handle exposition. - 4) Learn the rules of punctuation.
-Learn verb tenses.
-Learn how to use a participle. - 5) Learn the difference between "like" and "as." - 6) Write only in complete sentences, on pain of defenestration and rustication.
-No sentence fragments.
+- 1) Stay away from abstraction until you can handle detail. - 2) Stay away from passive voice and sentence fragments until you can handle sentences. - 3) Stay away from dialogue until you can handle exposition. - 4) Learn the rules of punctuation. - 5) Learn the difference between "like" and "as." - 6) Write only in complete sentences, on pain of defenestration and rustication.